Invention for Innovation - Product Development Award Supporting Information for Applicants

 All proposals must meet the essential requirements of the i4i programme.

-- Projects must have already demonstrated ‘proof of principle’.
+- Projects must have already demonstrated proof of concept as a minimum.
 Applicants are expected to have generated experimental data to support the case for further development and illustrate technical feasibility.
 Early stage research or discovery science is not fundable.

-- A minimum of two organisations must be involved from an NHS Trust, NHS service provider, Higher Education Institution (HEI) or small-to-medium-sized enterprise (SME).
+- A collaboration comprising a minimum of two organisations must be involved from an NHS service provider, a Higher Education Institution (HEI) or a small-to-medium-sized enterprise (SME).
+Eligible collaborations must consist of at least two organisations from the above list (for example, an NHS service provider with an SME).

 - Lead applicants must be based in England.

-- Work packages must not include animal studies.
-If animal studies are required as part of the project, we expect applicants to seek parallel funding to cover such studies, details of which can be provided in the application form.
+- Work packages must not include animal or animal tissue studies.
+If animal or animal tissue studies are required as part of the project, we expect applicants to seek parallel funding to cover such studies, details of which should be provided in the application form.

 - Proposals must set out a commercial strategy that takes into account the regulatory pathway, IP management, commercial barriers, health economics and route to market.

-- Maximum duration of 3 years.
-There is no upper funding limit, but all costs must be sufficiently justified and proposals must provide value for money.
+- Projects can be of a maximum duration of 3 years.
+There is no upper funding limit, but all costs must be sufficiently justified and proposals must indicate good value for money.

 Funded activities include the following:

-- Research and development of medical devices, active implantable devices and in vitro diagnostic devices as defined by the relevant EU directives, across all areas of existing or emerging healthcare need.
+- Research and development of medical devices, in vitro diagnostic devices as defined by the relevant EU Directives, across all areas of existing or emerging healthcare need.

-- Product development required to enable a technology for clinical use; work packages may comprise all aspects around manufacturing, intellectual property protection, freedom to operate analysis and market analysis, business case development, etc.
+Product development required to enable a technology for clinical use; work packages may comprise all aspects of prototyping and manufacturing, engineering and performance testing, clinical evaluation, intellectual property protection, market analysis, business case development, health economic analyses, etc.

 - Feasibility studies if a technology from a sector other than health is being developed.

-- Activities associated with the adoption of new technology.
+- Activities associated with the technology’s market access strategy.

 - Training associated with the implementation of new technology.